swedenconnect/technical-framework/13 - Signature Activation Protocol.md

 - `SADRequest`
 - `SAD`

 The `SADRequest` SHALL have the format defined in section [3.1](#sadrequest).
-When a Remote Signing Service request a SAD from the Identity Provider, it MUST include the `SADRequest` element as an request extension by including it as a child element to a `<saml2p:Extensions>` element in the `<saml2p:AuthnRequest>`.
+When a Remote Signing Service request a SAD from the Identity Provider, it MUST include the `SADRequest` element as a request extension by including it as a child element to a `<saml2p:Extensions>` element in the `<saml2p:AuthnRequest>`.

 When an Identity Provider returns a SAD, as defined in section [3.2](#signature-activation-data), in a SAML Assertion, it MUST be included as a single string value of a `sad` attribute identified by the attribute name `urn:oid:1.2.752.201.3.12` as defined in the attribute specification [[EidAttributes](#eidattributes)].